 A monument to Wilcox’s Brigade is southwest of Gettysburg is on West Confederate Avenue.
-(Tour map: West Confederate Ave. – Pt.
-3) A marker is south of town on Sickles Avenue.
-(Tour map: Emmitsburg Rd. & Sickles Ave.)
+(West Confederate Ave. – Pt.
+3 tour map) A marker is south of town on Sickles Avenue.
+(Emmitsburg Rd. & Sickles Ave. tour map)

-The brigade was commanded at the Battle of Gettysburg by Brigadier General Cadmus WIlcox (USMA ’46), who was born in North Carolina but grew up in Tennessee before becoming a career Army officer.
+The brigade was commanded at the Battle of Gettysburg by Brigadier General Cadmus WIlcox (see bio) (West Point Class of 1846), who was born in North Carolina but grew up in Tennessee before becoming a career Army officer.

 Wilcox’s Brigade was to have supported that attack as well, but poor communications and visibility caused it and Perry’s Florida Brigade to move forward too late and in the wrong direction to help Pickett.